Vandammecasper/AFSD-hotel/README.md

 ## Seeding

-(seeding is based on existing uid's from firebase, if you start with a new firebase authentication you can't use the user seeding)
+(seeding is based on existing uid's from firebase, if you start with a new firebase authentication you will have to replace the created users)

 ### Step 1: go to backend